Best Checking Accounts in 2026

 Can I have multiple checking accounts?

 Yes, you can have multiple checking accounts, even at different banks.
 This can be useful for budgeting or separating personal and business finances.
-The "soft switching" trend shows 52% of new accounts are additional rather than replacement accounts.
+J.D.
+Power found that 52% of new checking accounts opened are additional accounts rather than replacements, with 54% of those eventually becoming the primary account.

 What's the average interest rate for a checking account?